realworldocaml/book/en/classes.md

 ((typ ocamltop)(name classes/binary.topscript)(part 3))
 ```

-The problem here is that the built-in polymorphic equality compares the method
+The problem here is that two objects are considered equal by the built-in
-implementations, not their return values.
-The method implementations (the
-function values that implement the methods) are different, and so the equality
+polymorphic equality if and only if they are physically equal.
+There are other
-comparison is false.
-There are other reasons not to use the built-in
+reasons not to use the built-in polymorphic equality, but these false negatives
-polymorphic equality, but these false negatives are a showstopper.
+are a showstopper.

 If we want to define equality for shapes in general, the remaining solution is
 to use the same approach as we described for narrowing.
 That is, introduce a